 How to raise a child in the digital age?

-In order to resist the inevitable impact of technology on children, a number a leading corporate giant in the field of technology were bound to talk about Digital Parenting.
+In order to resist the inevitable impact of technology on children, a number of leading corporate giants in the field of technology were bound to talk about Digital Parenting.

-Digital Parenting is nothing but the practice of raising children in an environment dominated by the use of digital device.
-Digital parenting emphasizes on the parental techniques and efforts of having a support, control as well as regulate the children’s interaction with digital device.
+Digital Parenting is nothing but the practice of raising children in an environment dominated by the use of the digital device.
+Digital parenting emphasizes the parental techniques and efforts of having support, control as well as regulating the children’s interaction with the digital device.

-Family Online Safety Institute (FOSI), a non- profit international organization, which focuses on making online world safer for children and families, actively promote and create awareness that online safety is a concern for everyone- from children to grandparents.
+Family Online Safety Institute (FOSI), a non-profit international organization, which focuses on making the online world safer for children and families, actively promotes and creates awareness that online safety is a concern for everyone- from children to grandparents.
 They actively provide tools for good digital parenting.

-Some research focused on the impact of parents’ digital behaviour on children’s digital activity, which were explored in the previous article Technoference in parenting and child development.
-Parents first need to check on their own digital behaviour; the change needs to come from self.
+Some research focused on the impact of parents’ digital behavior on children’s digital activity, which was explored in the previous article Technoference in parenting and child development.
+Parents first need to check on their own digital behavior; the change needs to come from themselves.

 Mostly parents have been seen to use digital devices to pacify children.
 Children’s demands are easily fulfilled by just making them busy with the mobile phone, or making them feed by watching the phone; these are certain gross malpractices which requires to be immediately stopped.